About Carol Brown Dances

 Carol has toured her work extensively throughout Europe, North and South America and Australasia and been presented by major festivals including Roma Europe, Dance Umbrella, Brighton Festival, New Zealand International Festival of the Arts, Prague Quadrenniale and 4+4 Days in Motion.

 Carol has been commissioned to create large scale works for urban contexts in Barcelona, Athens, Perth, Prague, Woking and London.
 She has made works for Scottish Dance Theatre, Verve, EDGE, Subcircle, Group Motion and Touch Compass.
 Awards for choreography include a Jerwood Prize and the Ludwig Forum International Prize for Innovation.

 As a teacher Carol has taught contemporary dance technique, choreography and performance at Trinity Laban, Brighton University, Chichester University, London School of Contemporary Dance, Northern School of Contemporary Dance UK, University of the Arts Philadelphia, Roehampton University and the University of Auckland.
 She has been a guest teacher for Shobhana Jeyasingh Dance Company, Group Motion, Subcircle and Touch Compass and has delivered choreographic workshops throughout Europe as a British Council Artist.

 Carol returned to New Zealand after a 22 year absence in 2009.
-She is an Associate Professor in Dance at the University of Auckland and maintains a 0.2 position as Reader in Choreography at the University of Roehampton, London where she spends part of the year.
+She is an Associate Professor in Dance at the University of Auckland and in July 2019 will take on a new position as Head of Dance at the University of Melbourne (VCA Dance).
 The mother of two boys with partner Russell Scoones, she lives in West Auckland with her family.